Manage Desktop Wallpaper with Microsoft Intune

 Intune Device Configuration Profiles | Desktop Wallpaper Locked screen experience

-• In the Personalization settings, provide the URL for the Desktop background under Desktop background picture URL (Desktop only).
+• On the Personalization settings, provide the URL for the Desktop background under the Desktop background picture URL (Desktop only).

 • Click on Next to move to the Assignment page.

-• In the Assignment page, add the Entra ID group ( formerly Azure AD) on which you want to target the wallpaper settings and click on Next.
-You can apply the policy on the User group, Device group, All Users, or All devices.
+• On the Assignment page, add the Entra ID group ( formerly Azure AD) on which you want to target the wallpaper settings and click on Next.
+You can apply the policy to the User group, Device group, All Users, or All devices.
 You can also use Intune Assignment Filters to narrow down the scope of the policy.

 Intune Device Configuration Profiles | Desktop Wallpaper